Tianjin railway station

-Since 1 August 2008, it serves as the terminus for high-speed trains to the city, including the Beijing–Tianjin Intercity Railway, which can reach speeds above 350 km/h.
+Since 1 August 2008, it serves as the terminus for high-speed trains to the city, including the Beijing–Tianjin intercity railway, which can reach speeds above 350 km/h.

 Historical development

 Qing Dynasty period

-In 1888, the Kaiping Tramway and Imperial Railways of North China was extended to Tianjin and was subsequently renamed as the Jintang Railway (津唐铁路) and became the first Train station completed in China at the time.
+In 1888, the Kaiping Tramway and Imperial Railways of North China was extended to Tianjin and was subsequently renamed as the Jintang Railway (津唐铁路), becoming the first train station completed in China at the time.
 Construction of the railroad had begun in 1886 and was situated near the Hai River.